MarwinSol05/FIFA-Project/README.md

 5. Algorithm Deployment: K-Means Clustering

 # Result
-Able to classify attacking players into 5 different categories with Cluster 0 being the highest rated and so on.
+Able to classify attacking players into 5 different categories with each cluster denoting the rating.

 # Advantage of the project-
 1. It can help the sports franchises (clubs in this case) to get an estimate of the player’s worth in transfer windows.